rajansrohit/java-rolaunch-minecraft-launcher/README.md

 A new self made launcher with a built in proxy to be used in school environments or to be used cracked.

 Chose either .exe or .jar.
 The only difference is that the .exe has a cool favicon.
 Howvwer, the .jar is suitable for school environments.

+Don't use the .exe.
+It hasn't been updated.